-The AMS scale has been compared with two screening instruments 17: The ADAM scale of Morley et al 18 and the Screener of Smith et al 19.
-The comparison of the AMS with the two screening instruments for androgen deficiency showed sufficiently good compatibility despite conceptual differences of the scales.
+The AMS scale has been compared with two screening instruments 17: The ADAM scale of Morley et al. 18 and the Screener of Smith et al. 19.
+The comparison of the AMS of the two screening instruments for androgen deficiency showed sufficiently good compatibility despite conceptual differences of the scales.

 The AMS sufficiently predicted the results of the two screening instruments with high specificity but relatively small sensitivity (see table below).